When Pigs Fly -

 Sourdough bread from When Pigs Fly in Kittery.

-The offbeat shares equal space with the traditional breads to make for
+The offbeat shares equal space with the traditional breads at the bread store to make for

 one-of-a-kind experience.
 Some examples: the baby spinach, onion and